 How to Find Audience Insights

-This will take you to the main screen where you’ll be prompted to learn more about three different audiences.
+The Audience Insights button will take you to the main screen, where you’ll be prompted to learn more about your three primary audiences:

-- A Custom Audience – For instance, if you have a Facebook pixel planted on one or many of your pages of your website, you can create a Custom Audience based off of those users and remarket to them through Facebook.
+- Custom Audiences: If you have a Facebook pixel planted on one or many of the pages of your website, for example, you can create a Custom Audience based off of those users and remarket to them through Facebook.

-Once you have selected one of these options, you’ll then be taken to this screen:
+When you select one of these options, you’ll be taken to this screen:

 Typically, the most helpful audience to analyze would be a Custom Audience, something like a customer list.
 You can search for it within the blank tab shown in the image above.